jiaozhu/prometheus-transformer/README.md

 - **Filter by Job Name**: Provides an option to only fetch metrics from a specific job name.

-- **Automated Builds with GitHub Actions**: Supports automated cross-compilation for x64 Linux and ARM64 architectures and attaches binaries to GitHub releases.

 ## Prerequisites

 - Go (version 1.16 or newer recommended)